-Laie Point is a sacred cape where the legend of a great lizard lives on.
+Laie Point is a sacred cape with a legend of a giant lizard.

-The legend of this point originates from a story where a warrior named Kana defeated a mischievous giant lizard, a mo’o, by chopping it into five pieces.
+This cape derives from a legend that a warrior named Kana defeated a mischievous giant lizard named Moo by chopping it into five pieces.

-It is said that when he threw the pieces of its body into the sea, they became five small islands.
+It is said that when the chopped body parts were thrown into the sea, they became five islands.

 | Name | Laie Point |